 The 5,000,000 additional restricted shares of Class A common stock to be issued after an 18-month indemnification period are deemed to be part of the consideration paid for the acquisition.
-The 5,000,000 earnout shares of Class A common stock to be issued are not deemed to be part of the consideration paid for the acquisition as management determined it is not probable that any of the earnout shares would be issued as certain future sales metrics are unlikely to be met.
+The 5,000,000 earnout shares of Class A common stock to be issued are not deemed to be part of the consideration paid for the acquisition as management determined none of the 5,000,000 earnout shares will be issued as sales metrics were not met.
 The 5,000,000 additional shares of Class A common stock that may be issued in the event of an indemnity claim against the Company are not deemed to be part of the consideration paid for the acquisition as the Company does not expect any additional shares will be issued under the indemnity clause.

-As of June 30, 2023, the Company has paid \$1,821 in cash to non-accredited investors.
+As of September 30, 2023, the Company has paid \$1,821 in cash to non-accredited investors.
 Additionally, the Company has held back \$6,137 in cash, the equivalent of 62,499 shares to be paid to non-accredited investors.